Descendant (2022 film)

 Descendant is a 2022 American historical documentary film directed by Margaret Brown, chronicling the story behind Africatown in Alabama, and the descendants of the last known enslaved Africans brought to the United States aboard the Clotilda.
 The film premiered at the 2022 Sundance Film Festival, where it was picked up for wider distribution by Higher Ground Productions and Netflix.
 It received a theatrical release on October 21, 2022 and was available to stream on Netflix that day as well.

 Synopsis

-The wreckage of the Clotilda was found in 2019 in the Mobile River of Alabama, and the film explores the community of Africatown and the descendants of some of the last known enslaved Africans that were brought to the United States aboard her 40 years after slavery had already been deemed a capital offense.
+In 1808, the United States passed an act of Congress that abolished the international slave trade, making it illegal to bring slaves across the Atlantic ocean and back to America.
+However, in 1860, the owner of the Clotilda, Timothy Meaher, and his crew started their voyage to Africa.
+Once arriving, they had purchased and taken well over one hundred slaves.
+On July 9, 1860, 110 African men, women, and children, survived that voyage and were dropped off at the Mobile Bay in Mobile, Alabama.
+William Foster, the captain, burned the ship and tried to destroy any traces of evidence pertaining to this illegal expedition.
+Centuries later, the descendants of the slaves on the Clotilda, reside in this town of Mobile, Alabama, now known as Africatown.
+The descendants have worked to fight for justice and find the Clotilda in the river.
+The wreckage of the Clotilda was found in 2019 in the Mobile River of Alabama, and this film explores the community of Africatown and the descendants of some of the last known enslaved Africans that were brought to the United States aboard her 40 years after slave trading had already been deemed a capital offense.

 Production and release

 After the wreckage of the Clotilda was discovered, director Margaret Brown spent four years with the residents of Africatown examining how the discovery impacted the lives of descendants of the last known slaves brought to the US.
 Brown also produced the film alongside Kyle Martin and Essie Chambers for Participant and Take One Five Entertainment.
 The film premiered at the 2022 Sundance Film Festival, after which it was picked up by Higher Ground Productions and Netflix for theatrical and streaming distribution.
 It continued on the festival circuit at the SXSW Festival as a Festival Favorite.
 The film was released to select theaters and on Netflix on October 21, 2022.